 But you can also use your custom domain name to access your blogger website using that domain name.
 To do that first you will have to buy a domain name.
 You can buy a domain name easily from XeonBD by placing an order here https://www.xeonbd.com/domain/

-Once you have a domain name follows the process given below
+Once you have a domain name follow the process given below

-First of all, we need to the following things:
+First of all, we need to do the following things:

 - A Blogger Account – We can create a blog account from here (https://www.blogger.com/ )

 - And access to a cPanel / DNS Manager.
 For your information, any domain purchased from XeonBD already includes the DNS management features without any extra cost.

 If you have the above-mentioned three things, you can follow the next steps as described below:

 Firstly, you will have to go to the blogger and sign the blog.
 Then, add two CNAME records to the blog.
 For CNAME record creating, we will go to the Blog -> Settings -> Publishing -> Custom domain -> domain name with www (www.domainname.com) -> Save.
 But when we will try to set a custom domain name we will get an error.

 You will get an error with two CNAME records:

 - One is Blog CNAME: For name, we can use (The domain name must be entered in this format: www. ) and for destination/ address (“google.com.”)